LouiseAugustsson/masterthesis/README.md

 # Pedestrian classification and Detection
 This code is for pedestrian classification and detection.
-For more detailed explanaitions see the report, MT_report.pdf.
+For more detailed explanaitions see the report, report.pdf.

  ## Classification
  The classification folder includes a classification demo and a script for training the network.